Blue Nile brands itself as the world’s largest online diamond retailer, while Costco’s reputation extends far beyond jewelry.

 Instead, you should determine the quality of a diamond through a third-party certification.

 But not all grading certificates are equal.
-The Gemological Institute of America (GIA) and American Gem Society (AGS) have the best reputations of reliable, consistent, and rigorous grading standards.
+The Gemological Institute of America (GIA) has the reputation of reliable, consistent, and rigorous grading standards.

 While this does result in a premium charge on the diamond, it gives you confidence in its carat weight, color, clarity, and cut.

 All Blue Nile diamonds are graded by the GIA, so you can be assured of its reliability.